section-engineering-education/engineering-education/content/articles/how-to-work-with-lombok-on-quarkus/index.md

 ![Runtime error](/engineering-education/how-to-work-with-lombok-on-quarkus/set-id-error.png "Runtime error")

 This is because the variable is inaccessible by Project Lombok due to its access level.
-The easiest solution to such kinds of errors is to remove the access level or change its access level type to '**none**'.
+The easiest solution to such kinds of errors is to remove the access level or change its access level type to 'none'.

 - Remove the access level from the id of type long.
 - Re-run the tests.